derSoerrn95/alex/contents/user-manual/README.md

 As a user of ALEX and tester of web applications, you should

 * be familiar with HTML and CSS
-* Be familiar with REST interfaces and exchange formats like JSON
+* be familiar with REST interfaces and exchange formats like JSON
 * have logical thinking abilities
 * have a basic understanding of active automata learning
 * have a basic understanding of web application testing